 1. INTRODUCTION

-What is God?
-Well firstly, ‘rational’ theories about God’s being and existence are available!
-But, I think most of us know what God is not.
-Few would ‘think’ that he is an old white haired gentleman, dressed in wonderful robes, sitting on a golden throne up on the clouds.
-Simple views like these, left without intelligent alternatives, have badly damaged many a ‘thinker’s’ ability to even trust in his existence.
+Firstly though, I think most of us know ‘what God is not’.
+Few could believe that he is an old white haired gentleman, dressed in wonderful robes, sitting on a golden throne up on the clouds.
+Simple views like that have badly damaged many a thinker’s ability to trust in God’s existence.

-Please note that if you, the reader, simply want to ‘test’ for yourself whether God actually does exist, I suggest you begin by reading the article, “Can I really believe in God?”
+Please note that if you, the reader, simply want to ‘TEST’ for yourself whether God actually does exist, I suggest that maybe you begin by reading the article, “How to believe in God”.

 Now we know the major religions of this world each have millions of followers.
 And, we should logically be able to turn to those religions for a common answer on, “What is God?”
-However, they don’t seem able to agree do they?
+However, they don’t really ‘seem’ to agree upfront do they?

 3. PANTHEISM

-The pantheist religions – including Taoism in its early form, some segments of Hinduism and to some extent, Buddhism – have a very different viewpoint from mainstream monotheism (explained under Heading 4).
+The pantheist religions (including Taoism in its early form, parts of Hinduism and Buddhism, Shinto as a whole) SEEM to have a very different viewpoint from mainstream monotheism, as explained under Heading 4 below.
+Monotheism includes religions such as Judaism, Christianity and Islam.

 3.1 God’s relationship to reality

-Pantheists generally view God as the basis of ‘reality’ itself.
-They, God and reality, are believed to be ‘one and the same‘, as I will explain.
+Pantheists simply, and importantly, view God as the “basis of reality itself”.
+That is ‘God’, ‘reality’, and even ‘human mindfulness’ are believed to be ‘one and the same,’ as I will explain.
 This outlook is often based on the mystical experiences (i.e. arising from religious ‘meditation’) of the founders of relevant religions.
-And there are two articles in this small subsection, titled “Mysticism explained” and “Mysticism analysed“, that explain what this stuff is about.
-That is, how religious meditation can lead us to better understand how God, the universe and ourselves all fit into the ‘big picture’ of religion.
+And there are two sub-articles linked to this article, titled “Mysticism explained” and “Mysticism evaluated“, that explain what that stuff is about.
+That is, the way ‘deep’ religious meditation CAN lead us to better understand how God, the universe and ourselves all fit into the ‘big picture’.

-Now, within pantheism, everything is understood as having a shared ‘one-ness’ with reality itself, and as such with God.
-That is, God is totally present in this world, and the universe as a whole.
-(The term for his presence in that regard is “immanent”.)
+Anyway, within pantheism, everything is understood as having a shared ‘one-ness’ with reality itself, and as such with God.
+That is, God as such, is TOTALLY present in/ throughout this world, and the universe as a whole.
+(The term for God’s presence in that regard is “immanence”.)

 3.2 Human relationship with God

-And look, I do understand the basis of the reasoning, because it stems from meditative experiences (mysticism) that I have also used myself.
-Yes, as explained in that article, “Mysticism analysed” I have personally analysed and evaluated those experiences.
+And look, I ABSOLUTELY understand the basis of the reasoning behind that view at least, because it stems from experiences of mysticism that I have successfully tested.
+Yes, as explained in that article, “Mysticism evaluated” I have personally analysed and then evaluated those overall experiences.
+So yes, I do at least know where pantheists “are coming from” with their beliefs.

-The planet Earth, indeed the entire universe, within these models takes on a whole new religious dimension.
-In pantheist systems of belief there is no God external to the universe, or even separate to ourselves, with whom we humans can enter into a personal relationship.
-If all of us, put together, are theoretically God then obviously we do not have anything ‘outside of ourselves’ to pray to, or enter into a personal relationship with for that matter, do we?
+The planet Earth, and indeed the entire universe, within these models takes on a whole new religious dimension.
+In pantheist systems of belief there is NO God external to the universe, or even separate to ourselves, with whom we humans CAN enter into a personal relationship.

-But, bear in mind, it is theoretically possible within pantheism for us human beings to ‘connect’ with the basis of reality as such … to experience it for ourselves … to be ‘enlightened’ in a religious sense.
+But finally on this subject of “pantheism”, please keep in mind, it is theoretically possible for each of us human beings to ‘connect’ our minds with the basis of reality (i.e. God) as such … to experience ‘it’ for ourselves … to be ‘enlightened‘ in a religious sense.
+That is come to test our ‘one-ness’ with everything else that does exist within IT (God), i.e. through meditation/ mysticism.

 4. MONOTHEISM

-Somewhere about 3,000 years ago, or even earlier, I believe that God ‘orchestrated’ a particular verse in the Bible that obviously intrigues me.
+Somewhere around three thousand plus years ago I believe that God ‘orchestrated’ or organised a particular verse present in the Christian Bible that obviously intrigues me.
 It provides some understanding of his actual being.
-And he did this via the name that he chose for himself there, “I AM” (as used in the title of the website).
-It appears as examples in the Christian Old Testament [Exodus 3:14) and is repeated again in a very profound manner within the New Testament [John 8:58].
+And God did this through the name that he chose for himself there, “I AM” (as used in the title of this website).
+It appears firstly in the Christian Old Testament [Exodus 3:14) and is repeated again in a very profound way within the Christian New Testament [John 8:58].
+The Jewish religion ALSO accepts the wording in Exodus 3:14.
+Of course the New Testament belongs only to the Christian religion.

-The name makes it clear that: he ‘exists’, although not necessarily in a physical sense like us.
+The name “I AM” makes it clear that: God ‘exists’, God ‘IS’, although not necessarily in a physical sense like us.
 It also hints that he himself is ‘uncreated’ and ‘self-existent’.
-Essentially, he just is!
-It also indicates his transcendence (superiority), when compared to us humans.
-“I AM” is a pretty impressive name alright.
+Essentially, God just is!
+Indeed, unlike us humans etc, God is NOT reliant on any other force for his existence.
+The term “I AM” also indicates his transcendence (absolute superiority), when compared to us human beings.

-In essence, each of the three great monotheist religions maintain that there is only one god.
-There is also a very strong emphasis, within monotheism, on the ‘transcendent’ nature of God.
-All three religions, understand God as as all-powerful, all-knowing and even beyond our ability to fully understand or experience him.
+In essence, each of the three great monotheist religions maintain that there is only one God.
+There is also a very strong emphasis, within monotheism, on the ‘transcendent’ nature of God that I already mentioned above.
+That is: all three religions understand God as all-powerful, all-knowing and beyond our ability to even understand the basis of his existance.

-Again, we have a very different outlook here to the ‘pantheist’ view.
+Again, with regards to any relationship we may hold with God, there is a VERY different outlook here in the monotheist religions to the ‘pantheist’ view.

-As already stated, he theoretically transcends us, our universe and even our ability to perceive or understand him.
+As already stated, with regards to monotheism, God theoretically transcends us, our universe and even our ability to fully perceive or understand him.

-Unlike pantheists, all monotheists do agree that God and humans are all separate beings.
-Our human existences do rely on God, but each of us have definite ‘separation’ from him, and other human beings for that matter.
+Unlike pantheists though, ALL monotheists agree that God and each of us humans are separate beings.
+YES, our individual human existences rely on God’s ongoing ‘creative force’, BUT each of us have definite ‘separation’ from him as distinct ‘beings’.
+In effect, that is the way he HAS created us to be.

-All monotheist religions believe that God is capable of, and wants to have, a personal ‘one-on-one’ relationship with every human being in this world.
+AND all monotheist religions believe that God is capable of, and indeed WANTS to have, a personal ‘one-on-one’ relationship with every human being in this world.
 As a result, most monotheist followers tend to think of God as a ‘super’ person.
 The term, “personal God” also arises from this outlook.
+So as to understand a bit about the Christian-based ‘personal relationship with God’ that awaits each of us, please read the article, “How to build a relationship with God“.

 4.2 God’s relationship to reality

-When it comes to God’s relationship with our planet, many Christians, particularly fundamentalists, point to the Biblical Book of Genesis.
-And if that alone is taken literally, God created the world and has his own existence outside of it, i.e. totally separate from it.
+When it comes to God’s relationship with our planet though, ‘some’ Christians point to the Biblical Book of Genesis.
+And that alone, when taken LITERALLY by those in the ‘fundamentalist movement‘, indicates that God created the world and has his own existence outside of it, i.e. totally separate from it.

 Theoretically, in that view, the world generally continues to tick along quite well and ‘independently’ without his help.
-Now, this outlook is a very different view from that one held by pantheist religions.
-AND moderate thinking monotheists, I might add, don’t agree with it either.
+(Obviously this outlook is VERY DIFFERENT from that one held by pantheist religions.)
+‘Non-fundamentalists‘ like me (i.e. the majority of Christians) certainly don’t agree with it either.

-In fact there are verses, in both the Old and New Testaments of the Christian Bible, that indicate we are ‘continually’ dependent on God for our existences.
-And they clearly mean that God is immanent, as well as being transcendent.
-I offer those Bible explanations of God’s relationship to reality under the next heading.
+In fact there ARE verses, in both the Old and New Testaments of the Christian Bible, that suggest we are CONTINUALLY dependent on God for our existences.
+And they CLEARLY mean that God is ‘immanent’, as well as being ‘transcendent’.
+I offer those Biblical explanations of God’s relationship to reality under the next heading.

-So, within much of Christianity, this element of God’s nature termed, “immanence” (i.e. his presence ‘pervades’ the entire universe) is definitely acknowledged.
+So, within most of Christianity, this element of God’s nature termed, “immanence” (i.e. God’s presence ‘pervades’ the entire universe) is definitely acknowledged.
 Remember, pantheism ‘is all about’ that aspect of God.
-But it does not include ‘transcendence’ at all in its theology.
+But pantheism DOES NOT include ‘transcendence’ at all in its theology.

-And as we read those verses that follow, we get the impression that reality is ‘held together’ by God, and also exists ‘within him’.
+And as we read those Bible verses that follow in this article, we get the impression that reality is ‘held together’ or ’empowered to exist’ by God, and it also probably exists ‘within him’.
 As explained earlier, God is ‘uncreated’ and ‘self-existent’ in a transcendent sense.

-How can we think of God ‘himself’ in this context, then?
+How can we think of God’s ‘existence’ in this monotheist context, then?
 Could God be described as a ‘spiritual force’ … or a ‘super-powerful mind’?
 You know, I believe we just waste our time trying to work it out!
-But, God certainly has no need of structure or form as we know it.
+But, God certainly has no need of ‘structure’ or ‘form’ as we know it.
+No, I personally do NOT think that he is an old white haired gentleman, dressed in wonderful robes, sitting on a golden throne!

-4.3 The Bible and how it all fits together
+4.3 The Bible and how it does all fit together

-Firstly, I need to explain that the Bible’s “Old Testament” (written before the Jesus bits) offers many explanations to us human beings through its ‘imagery’.
+Firstly, I need to explain that the Bible’s “Old Testament” (written way before the Jesus bits: the New Testament) certainly does offer explanations to us human beings about ‘the total existence of reality itself’ through its imagery.
 That is the universe, and all within it, is continually dependent on God for its existence.
-So, bear that in mind, with regard to the following verses relevant to God’s immanence.
+So bear that in mind that the following verse from the Old Testament refers to God’s immanence.

 [Jeremiah 23:24] (Written as the words of God.)

-But when it comes to the “New Testament” (the Jesus bits) the Bible offers much more clearer explanations of God’s immanence and his transcendent, sustaining nature.
-So, from the New Testament:
+BUT when it comes to the “New Testament” (the Jesus bits) the Bible offers MUCH ‘clearer’ explanations of God’s immanence and his transcendent and sustaining nature.
+So, one example verse from the New Testament states:

 God did this so men would seek him